jessepav/libgdx-wiki-old/Coordinate-systems.md

 Pixmap coordinates are an exception.
 Pixmaps are commonly used to upload texture data.
 For example when loading a PNG image file to a texture, it is first decoded (uncompressed) to a Pixmap, which is the raw pixel data of the image, then it is copied to the GPU for use as texture.
 The texture can then be used to render to the screen.
 It is also possible to modify or create a pixmap by code, e.g. before uploading as texture data.

 The "problem" with this is that OpenGL expects the texture data to be in image coordinates, which is y-up.
-However, most image formats store the image data comparable to touch coordinates, which is y-down.
-LibGDX does not translate the image data between the two (which would involve copying the image line by line), instead it simply copies the data as is.
+However, most image formats store the image data comparable to touch coordinates, which is y-down. libGDX does not translate the image data between the two (which would involve copying the image line by line), instead it simply copies the data as is.
 This practically causes a Texture loaded from Pixmap to be up-side-down.

 To compensate for this up-side-down texture, `SpriteBatch` flips the texture (UV) coordinates (see below) on the y axis when rendering.
 Likewise, fbx-conv has the option to flip texture coordinates on the y axis as well.
 However, when you use a texture which isn't loaded from a pixmap, for example a Framebuffer, then this might cause that texture to appear up-side-down.